 Girls in Engineering

 Hosted by UC Berkeley, Girls in Engineering is a STEM camp that aims to inspire girls to consider a career in engineering.
-During a weeklong day camp, sixth-, seventh-, and eighth-grade girls in the Bay Area explore the world of engineering in a safe, fun, hands-on setting.
+During a weeklong day camp, sixth-, seventh-, and eighth-grade girls in the Bay Area explore the world of engineering in a safe, fun, and hands-on setting.
 There, they get to work on their own engineering projects, learning key skills such as leadership and communication along the way.